catchupTJC/catchuptjc.github.io/about.md

 permalink: /about/
 ---

-<r>This is a simple sermon note repositary for loving church members who wants to share God's words.
+<h4>This is a simple sermon note repositary for loving church members who wants to share God's words.</h4>

 <i>Therefore we must give the more earnest heed to the things we have heard, lest we drift away (Hebrews 2:1)</i>.